stefpeschel/NetCoMi/readme.md

     ## Checking input arguments ...
 Done.
     ## Data filtering ...
+    ## 42 samples removed in data set 1.
+    ## 0 samples removed in data set 2.
-    ## 95 taxa removed in each data set.
+    ## 96 taxa removed in each data set.
-    ## 1 rows with zero sum removed in group 1.
     ## 1 rows with zero sum removed in group 2.
-    ## 43 taxa and 162 samples remaining in group 1.
+    ## 42 taxa and 121 samples remaining in group 1.
-    ## 43 taxa and 120 samples remaining in group 2.
+    ## 42 taxa and 120 samples remaining in group 2.
     ##
     ## Calculate 'spring' associations ...
 Done.
     ##